pnnehome/pnnehome.github.io/docs/source/code/code.rst

 ``reg_logit.m``
 """"""""""""""""""""""""
 This function is used by ``moments.m``.
 It performs ridge logit regression or ridge multinomial-logit regression.
-It runs faster than Matlab built-in regressions and significantly sped up pre-training.
-The faster execution is less important when applying the pre-trained NNE.
-Nevertheless, we make use of it when applying the pre-trained NNE.
+It runs faster than Matlab built-in regressions and significantly sped up pretraining.
+The faster execution is less important when applying the pretrained NNE.
+Nevertheless, we make use of it when applying the pretrained NNE.

 ``reg_linear.m``